ota-meshi/eslint-plugin-lodash-template/README.md

 ### Attention

-This plugin special handling for the following rule warnings in the template.
+This plugin does special handling for the following rule warnings in the template.

 | Rule ID | Process Description |
 |:--------|:------------|